jossbnd/my-moviz-frontend/README.md

 ## Objectives

-The objectives is to use basics features of React such as States, Effect Hooks, Components, Props and Inverse Data Flow.
+The objectives were to use basics features of React such as States, Effect Hooks, Components, Props and Inverse Data Flow.

 ## Technologies